Introduction

 I don't intend to give a lecture on art during this Airbnb experience

-It's not about whether you have knowledge or not, but
+It's not about whether you have knowledge or not;

 During the Airbnb experience, we will not only look at the artwork itself, but also pay close attention to the atmosphere and distance of the artwork, in relation to its location

-The art gathered on Naoshima is not just found in museums.
+The art gathered on Naoshima isn't just found inside museums.

 If any of these apply to you, we're sure you'll enjoy a new side of Naoshima